 Over the past 3 months, my girl, Eliza, has turned 12 and graduated from elementary school.
 She wore the same dress her sister wore when she was 12.
 She enjoyed being a part of the ceremony, grinning from ear to ear as she walked by all of the kids dressed up in their fancy graduation clothes.
 She laughed with her teacher.
 She danced with her dad after the festivities.

-This kid came into the world defying odds given to us by doctors in crisp white coats.
+This kid came into the world defying odds given to us by doctors in starched white coats.

 This kid turned 12.